SyntaxReference/SyntaxReference.dev/README.md

 # Syntax Reference

-:construction: This project is a work in progress in early stages :construction:

 ## Introduction

 At some point, we all have our notes, code snippets, Github Gists, and others.
 This Syntax Reference came to be from a struggle to have up-to-date syntax reference notes, from programming languages to terminal commands, queries, and so on.